projectsbyif/s3-monitor/README.md

 ### What can be proven with Trillian ###

-Each day a new Signed Log Root is published it's possible to monitor the "append-only" nature of the log by asking Trillian to issue a consistency proof.
+Each day a new Signed Log Root is published it's possible to continuously monitor the "append-only" nature of the log by asking Trillian to issue a consistency proof.

 This consistency proof includes hashes intermediary leaves added in the past day, using these you are able to establish that the previous log root has been